krisvanrens/nexus-lang/README.md

 ## Safety

-Nexus is opinionated in some respects, mostly to improve safety.
+Nexus is opinionated in some respects, mostly to improve language safety.
 The following subsections indicate in what specific ways.

 ### Using a value uninitialized is an error